PortolanMedia/WikiPerm/README.md

 ## Installation

-Copy the script/download the file and paste or upload into [Violentmonkey](https://violentmonkey.github.io/) or your userscript manager of choice.
+Install from URL using [this link](https://raw.githubusercontent.com/PortolanMedia/WikiPerm/main/WikiPerm.js) or copy and pase the script directly into [Violentmonkey](https://violentmonkey.github.io/) or your userscript manager of choice.

 ## Features